Fidel Castro: Youth: 1926–1947

-In 1945, Castro transferred to the Jesuit-run El Colegio de Belén in Havana.
-Although Castro took an interest in history, geography, and debate at Belén, he did not excel academically, instead devoting much of his time to playing sports.

-In 1945, Castro began studying law at the University of Havana.
-Admitting he was "politically illiterate", Castro became embroiled in student activism and the violent gangsterismo culture within the university.
-After becoming passionate about anti-imperialism and opposing US intervention in the Caribbean, he unsuccessfully campaigned for the presidency of the Federation of University Students on a platform of "honesty, decency and justice".
+In 1942, Castro transferred to the Jesuit-run El Colegio de Belén in Havana.
+In 1945, Castro began studying law at the University of Havana where he became embroiled in student activism and the violent gangsterismo culture within the university.
+After becoming passionate about anti-imperialism and opposing US intervention in the Caribbean, he unsuccessfully campaigned for the presidency of the Federation of University Students.
 Castro became critical of the corruption and violence of President Ramón Grau's government, delivering a public speech on the subject in November 1946 that received coverage on the front page of several newspapers.

-In 1947, Castro joined the Party of the Cuban People (or Orthodox Party; Partido Ortodoxo), founded by veteran politician Eduardo Chibás.
-A charismatic figure, Chibás advocated social justice, honest government, and political freedom, while his party exposed corruption and demanded reform.
+In 1947, Castro joined the Party of the Cuban People (Partido Ortodoxo), founded by Eduardo Chibás.
 Though Chibás came third in the 1948 general election, Castro remained committed to working on his behalf.
-Student violence escalated after Grau employed gang leaders as police officers, and Castro soon received a death threat urging him to leave the university.
-However, he refused to do so and began to carry a gun and surround himself with armed friends.
-In later years, anti-Castro dissidents accused him of committing gang-related assassinations at the time, but these accusations remain unproven.
-The American historian John Lewis Gaddis wrote that Castro "began his career as a revolutionary with no ideology at all: he was a student politician turned street fighter turned guerrilla, a voracious reader, an interminable speaker, and a pretty good baseball player.
-The only ideas that appear to have driven him were a lust for power, a willingness to use violent means to get it, and an unwillingness to share it once he had it.
-If he had followed any example, it was that of Napoleon, not Marx".
+Student violence escalated when Grau employed gang leaders as police officers, and Castro received a death threat urging him to leave the university, but he refused and began to carry a gun and surround himself with armed friends.
+Anti-Castro dissidents accused him of committing gang-related assassinations at the time, but these accusations remain unproven.